 In this revision, the following major changes have been made:

-Clause on references has been added,
+Clause on references has been added;

-Material designations have been updated as per the latest Indian Standard, and
+Material designations have been updated as per the latest Indian Standard; and

-Table no. 1 has been modified.
+Table No. 1 has been modified.

-The composition of the Committee, responsible for the formulation of this standard is given at Annex C.
+The composition of the Committee responsible for the formulation of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value, observed or calculated, expressing the result of a test, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.